 I write what I call “Red Car Noir,” tales of the dark side of the American dream typically set around Los Angeles in the early 1900s when a veneer of front-page optimism whitewashed the corruption that shattered lives on boulevards of broken dreams.

-While I’m a published short story author, The Anaheim Beauties Valencia Queen is my debut full-length novel.
-It was supposed to be a short story, but it kept growing.
+While I’m a published short story author, The Anaheim Beauties Valencia Queen, my debut full-length novel, which was supposed to be a short story, just kept growing.
 I became fascinated by the question of why so many joined the Klan in California in the years when Hollywood was getting started.
 Although the story’s been hushed up, I think it’s time to shine some light on it, if only so we better understand ourselves.

 I’ve been married to my wife, Sharon, for over 40 years with one grown son, two grandsons and a golden retriever, Sunny.
-We divide our time between Irvine and La Cañada, California, and when not writing, I can often be found exploring local history and cooking.
+We divide our time between Irvine and La Cañada, California, and when not writing, I can often be found exploring local history, nurturing local flora on my property, and cooking.
 Yes, I am an accomplished amateur chef who sometimes even shares his recipes!
+Send me a review of any one of my books, and I will share one of my best recipes with you.